the-lightstack/mobileAdventures/content/post/2023-09-01-android-hacking.md

 ---

 What would you do, if you wanted a premium feature in an Android app, but were too greedy to spend ten bucks on it?
-Right, you invest >200$ worth your time for un unstable result!
+Right, you invest >200$ worth your time for an unstable result!

 ![It's about the stuff we learn along the way ](https://media.giphy.com/media/wMvESGxZ0Cqd2/giphy.gif)